oliviawestmacottssw/SSW.Rules.Content/rules/done---do-you-know-when-to-send-a-done-email-in-scrum/rule.md

 ---

-​​​Most devs don't send 'Done' emails.
+Most devs don't send 'Done' emails.
 Do you really expect Product Owners to always be checking TFS?

  The better approach is:
      - If task/bug came from a client, when it is completed, send the 'Done' email to Product Owner.
      - If the task/bug is your breakdown of a PBI (that the developer did to break down a big user story), then only send the ‘Done’ once the entire user story is complete.
 **Note**: Send the ‘Done’ email to the [Owner of that PBI](/Pages/OwnerForEveryUserStory.aspx).

-### Don​​​e tips:
+### Done tips:

 - Include the Task #, Summary and link to the item in TWA.
  - Remember that all your tasks should be under 4 hours